Microbiome Profiling

 Introduction to Short-Read Amplicon Profiling

-Short-read amplicon sequencing has become the gold standard for high-throughput microbiome research, enabling researchers to profile microbial communities with precision and scalability.
+Short-read amplicon sequencing has been the go-to method for high-throughput microbiome research, enabling researchers to profile microbial communities with scalability.
 The method targets specific marker genes (e.g., 16S rRNA , 18S rRNA, ITS region) to characterize taxonomic diversity across environmental, clinical, and industrial samples.
-Unlike shotgun metagenomics, amplicon sequencing provides cost-effective, focused analysis that can process hundreds of samples simultaneously while maintaining genus-to-species resolution through advanced bioinformatics approaches.
+Amplicon sequencing offers specific advantages such as cost-effectiveness, host DNA avoidance and accurate overview analysis of hundreds or thousands of samples simultaneously while maintaining genus-to-species resolution.

 16S Workflow Infographic